This occasionally happens and is beyond my control. To get them restored, please notify me via e-mail! Link is at the bottom of this page.

 There exist certain publicly-funded, non-UW .edu sites which copy old editions (circa 2000) of many of these pages without authorization.
 Improvements and changes in our teaching methods, course content and personal information are not reflected.
 Links are broken and images are missing.
 Unfortunately these pages rank high with search engines, but happily the sites are easily detected as just described.
 Draining the web of its cesspool of piracy and plagiarism is long overdue.

 |Bacteria associated with the northern pitcher plant, Sarracenia purpurea, are discussed here.|

 For hailstone bacteria, click here.

-SELECTED GENERAL MICROBIOLOGY TOPICS: (Most are probably applicable to any general microbiology lab course.
+SELECTED GENERAL MICROBIOLOGY TOPICS: Most are probably applicable to any general microbiology lab course.
 The general index page is here.

 - General Overview of Catabolism

 - Proper Usage of Terms and Scientific Names